nobitagit/blog/_posts/2020-11-01-How-I-remember-everything-I-learn.md

 From that moment, around 2 years ago, I also created [my own personal wiki](https://github.com/nobitagit/knowledge) and it's been my go-to tool for remembering everything I learn.

-It's nothing more than a repo on Github, divided in folders with a bunch of readmes in each of them.
+It's nothing more than a repo on Github, divided in folders with a bunch of READMEs in each of them.
-Folders are the main categories, such as databases, Kubernetes, JavaScript, security, regex etc. Each readme inside of them subdivide the folder into specific topics.
-Security would have readmes for JWT, Frontend, Cryptography etc.
+Folders are the main categories, such as databases, Kubernetes, JavaScript, security, regex etc. Each README inside them subdivide the folder into specific topics.
+Security would have READMEs for JWT, Frontend, Cryptography etc.

 ## Evolution